The Cliffs of Moher is the star attraction of Ireland’s dramatic coastline.

 The Cliffs of Moher Coastal Walk

-Thanks to getting lost and the weather making a turn for the worst (which of course, I was not prepared for), I didn’t get to complete this entire coastal walk.
+Thanks to getting lost and the weather making a turn for the worst, I didn’t get to complete this entire Cliffs of Moher walk.
 But the small part that I did walk was incredible, and I highly recommend it to those that will remember to bring raincoats or umbrellas.

-The walking trail starts from Liscannor in the south and ends in Doolin in the north.
+The Cliffs of Moher hike starts from Liscannor in the south and ends in Doolin in the north.
 Apart from the views of the cliffs, you will also see the Aran Islands in the distance, Galway Bay and Aill na Searrach.

 The trail is not easy.
 There are no barriers with steep ascents and narrow flagstone steps.